SteffeyDev/react-native-popover-view/README.md

 ## <a name="features"/>Popover Features
 * Moves to avoid keyboard
-* Ability to show from a rect or float in center of screen
+* Ability to show from a view, from a rect, or float in center of screen
 * Adapts to changing content size
-* Automatically detects best placement on screen (if showing from rect)
+* Automatically detects best placement on screen
+* Moves to stay visible on orientation change or when entering split-screen mode
 * (Optional) Integration with [React Navigation](https://reactnavigation.org)

 ### <a name="origins"/>A Note on Origins